laravel/docs/homestead.md

 ### Adding Additional Port Forwarding Settings

-Should you add additional services to the vagrant box, You may wish to overwrite the default port settings or add additional port forwarding settings to the server in order to allow for additional remote access from the host machine.
+Should you add additional services to the vagrant box.
+You may wish to overwrite the default port settings or add additional port forwarding settings to the vagrant box, to allow for additional remote access from the host machine.

+The `ports` property can be used to define additional port settings, by specifying the guest and host port numbers.
+You also have the option to specify the protocol setting either `tcp` or `udp` as demonstrated below:

 	ports:
 	    - guest: 80